jkaashoek/radar/DESIGN.md

 destination user, is not online at all, which is determined by looking in active users (explained further in user support section), a message is shown to the user in the chat room.
-Similar to public chatting, if there are previous messages between the two users, the 10 most recent messages are shown and users have the option of viewing their entire transcript.
+Similar to public chatting, if there are previous messages between the two users, the 10 most recent messages are shown.

 # Notifications.